Dereham Rush Meadow

-Dereham Rush Meadow is a 22.2 ha biological Site of Special Scientific Interest north-west of Dereham in Norfolk.
+Dereham Rush Meadow is a 22.2 ha biological Site of Special Scientific Interest north-west of Dereham in Norfolk, England.

 This is an area of grassland and alder carr in the valley of a tributary of the River Wensum.
 The site has diverse habitats and it is traditionally maintained by grazing by horses.
 It is subject to flooding in winter.

 The site is private land with no public access.